-- [Always Link Steps]: The chase will run on its own using the times - [Never Link Steps]: The chase will pause after every delay/fade time for the user to press Go. - [Link according to individual steps]: Each step in the chase will obey its individual link settings which are set using the Playback View window or the Unfold function.
+[Always Link Steps] - The chase will run on its own using the times [Never Link Steps] - The chase will pause after every delay/fade time for the user to press Go.

 When a chase is unlinked, raising the fader does not fire the first cue, which can be a problem.
 To get round this, if the chase is not looped, simply link the first cue to the previous one.
 If the chase is looped, add a dummy step at the end with 0 sec fade, 0 sec delay and link the first step to this one.